Ladakh Himalayan Adventure

 This morning’s main highlight is a visit to the amazing Thiksey Monastery.
 On the way is a little known group of 16th Century Tibetan stupas.
 These stupas were erected by convicts as part of their devotional self-cleansing and rehabilitation before release back into society.
 There is a resident lama we know here who is happy to add a human element for any interested photographers.

 Thikse Monastery is a gompa (Tibetan-style monastery) affiliated with the Gelug sect of Tibetan Buddhism, 12 miles from Leh.It is noted for its resemblance to the Potala Palace (Dalai Lama’s earlier residence) in Lhasa, Tibet.
 It’s the largest gompa in central Ladakh, its 12-story complex containing innumerable examples of ancient Buddhist art – statues, thangkas, wall paintings, ornate swords, etc. Lots of wonderful photographic opportunities both inside and out.
-Return to Leh for lunch and rest during the harsh light of the day, with optional image review.
-In the late afternoon we drive to a village which isin perfect position to capture Thiksey Monastery in a classic Ladakh architectural landscape.
+In the afternoon we will return to Thiksey and a nearby village which is in perfect position to capture it in beautiful light.
 Overnight Leh.

 Day 3 – Hemis – Exhilarating Tibetan Buddhist Festival